Conference: Developing a National Research Agenda for STEM Academic Support

 The conference will take place May 30 and 31, 2019 on the campus of Northwestern University, Evanston, IL.

 There is no registration fee for the conference, so participants pay only for their own travel and lodging.
 The conference will include meals at no cost to participants.
 There are limited funds available to partially support travel and lodging for those lacking institutional funds.
 If you would like to explore this option, please contact us via the email addresses below by January 25.
+Please note that the deadline to pursue funding support has now passed.

 Space is limited, so while we hope to be able to accommodate everybody who expresses interest in the conference, we are using an application system to ensure a diverse mix of professional roles and institutional types.
 To apply, please fill out the application form by February 1, 2019.
+Applications are now closed.
+Applicants will be notified shortly of whether a spot is available.

 The conference is being organized by Marina Micari, Director, Academic Support & Learning Advancement, Northwestern University, and Jay Sriram, Assistant Director for Academic Programs, Cornerstone, Washington University in St. Louis.
 Conference development is supported by advisory and project committees.